Pipeline YAML Reference#

 The second approach is conditional queue configurations

-that allows you to
+, which allows you to

-define an array of queue definitions and conditions under which those definitions
+define an array of queue definitions, and conditions under which those definitions

 should be applied.